battlesloth/AstrOs.Screen/README.md

 # AstrOs Screen
-This project is for a portable touch screen remote to trigger animations for AstrOs (https://github.com/battlesloth/AstrOs.Server).
+This project is for a portable touch screen remote to trigger animations for [AstrOs](https://github.com/battlesloth/AstrOs.Server).
 It syncs with the configurations on the AstrOs Remote web page.

 ## Main Screen